modin-project/modin/docs/flow/modin/data_management/functions.rst

 Map functions
 -------------
-Apply function to each partition in parallel.
-Note, that the map function should not change the shape of the partitions.
+Apply function to each partition in parallel. **Note**: map function should not change the shape of the partitions.

 .. figure:: /img/map_evaluation.svg
     :align: center